Science of People - Logo

 #29 Interactive Meeting

 Instead of droning on endlessly during virtual meetings, encourage interaction using live polls, quizzes, and word clouds.
-Creating a participatory environment will enable the team to listen and gives them a chance to speak up (even without saying anything audibly).
+Creating a participatory environment helps the team listen and gives them a chance to contribute without speaking audibly.

-Pro Tip: Most virtual meeting platforms include at least a poll function but look for extra tools to make the interaction more dynamic.
+Pro Tip: Most virtual meeting platforms include at least a poll function.
+Look for extra tools to make interaction more dynamic.

 Interactive Tools: